 - Determine after-tax cash outflows for purchase alternatives.

-- When completing steps 1 and 2, either the purchase option at the end of the lease should be incorporated into analysis in step 1 or sale of purchased asset at the end of the term (equivalent to the lease term) should be incorporated in analysis in step 2.
+- When completing steps 1 and 2, the purchase option at the end of the lease should be incorporated into analysis in step 1 and sale of purchased asset at the end of the term (equivalent to the lease term) should be incorporated in analysis in step 2.
 This will ensure that we compare assets of equal lives.

 - Find the present value of the cash outflows under lease and purchase.
-The After-tax cost of debt should be used as a discount rate.
+The after-tax cost of debt should be used as a discount rate.
 One can use a financial calculator to find present value of the mixed stream of outflows or find the present value of the annuity.

 - Select an option with the lowest present value.